 Alisdair is also Chair of NAGAS (Newcastle and Gateshead Arts Studio), Vice-Chair of MHNE, a Governor of Northumberland, Tyne and Wear NHS Foundation Trust, and a Board member of NSUN, the National Survivor User Network for mental health.

-Kate has spent over 35 years in local government in the north east, focussing on social care, community development, regeneration and social policy.
+Kate spent over 35 years in local government in the North East, focussing on social care, community development, regeneration and social policy.
 She has also been involved in voluntary activities in Newcastle and is currently a Board member of both West End Women and Girls Centre and Newcastle Council for Voluntary Service.